(This is a sequel to the article “An analysis of the evidence used to show that the Governing Body is “the faithful and discreet slave”)

 The verb anakefalaioō (“to bring together”) means to sum up together again (Rom 13:9).
 It is derived not from kefalē (“a head”) but from kephalaion (a summary, or sum total”).
 When a column of figures was added up, the total was placed at the top.

 The three quotations above show that the use of the adverbial “again” in NWT84 has a solid linguistic basis.
-I do not know why the GB deleted this important word from NWT13.
+I do not know why the Governing Body deleted this important word from NWT13.
 But a characteristic of this translation is that subtleties and nuances in the original text are often ignored and are not rendered in English.

 But what is the meaning of the words “to gather all things together again in the Christ, the things in the heavens and the things on the earth”?
 Before Adam and Eve sinned, a unity existed between God’s family in heaven and God’s family on the earth, and this unity will be reestablished through Jesus Christ, thus, again.
 This reunification is a part of the sacred secret of God.